Ares-Developers/Ares-docs/new/tiberium/damage.rst

-All units that are not tiberium proof (neither through the tag :tag:`TiberiumProof` nor through the :value:`TIBERIUM_PROOF` veteran ability) whill be damaged when entering a cell containing tiberium.
+All units that are not tiberium proof (neither through the tag :tag:`TiberiumProof` nor through the :value:`TIBERIUM_PROOF` veteran ability) will be damaged when entering a cell containing tiberium.
 It does not matter how long they stay in a cell.

 :tagdef:`[TechnoType]TiberiumProof=boolean`
   Whether this unit is immune to tiberium damage.
 Defaults to :value:`no` for